Moejay10/FYS4411/Project1/README.md

     - simplegaussian.cpp (where one evaluates the wavefunction in different forms)
     - ... classes of wavefunction
   - Python
-    - Variational_Monte_Carlo.ipynb (All results used in report is stated here for easy reproducibility)
+    - Variational_Monte_Carlo.ipynb (all results used in report is stated here for easy reproducibility)
     - Results (with a lot of .PGFs and .dat files)
       - task_a
       - (to)
       - task_g
+  - report
+    - report.pdf (the report of the project.)
   - CMakeLists.txt (set flags and add executable)
   - compile_project (see how to compile project below)
   - main.cpp (main program, more details below)